The Bragg Frequency Convertor: A Meeting Between Spatial and Temporal Periodicities For Selective Parametric Frequency Translation: Results

+An experimental setup to characterize the proposed temporal Bragg grating frequency converter is shown in Fig.~\ref{Fig:setup}.
+A tunable laser source generates the continuous-wave input signal at frequency $\omega_0 \approx 150$ THz.
+The signal passes through polarization controllers (PC1 and PC2) and a Mach-Zehnder modulator (MZM) driven by an RF input before being coupled into the device via an input grating coupler.
+The modulation pump beam at $\omega_{\rm m} = 30$ THz is generated separately and directed onto the grating at a controlled oblique angle $\theta$ to simultaneously induce temporal refractive index modulation in the doped sections and the desired phase gradient $\Delta\phi$ along the structure.
+A DC source provides bias voltage to the lateral PN junctions in the modulated sections.
+Both transmitted and reflected signals are collected through their respective grating couplers and analyzed using a mid-infrared optical spectrum analyzer (Yokogawa AQ6376E, covering 1500–3400 nm) to resolve the carrier frequency and the generated sidebands at $\omega_0 \pm \omega_{\rm m}$.

-Before introducing temporal modulation, we characterize the spectral response of the passive Bragg grating.
-Figure~\ref{Fig:Bragg} shows the transmittance as a function of frequency for the unmodulated structure with \(N = 8\) periods.
-This transmission spectrum provides essential insight into the frequency-selective properties that underlie the device operation.
-The most prominent feature in Fig.~\ref{Fig:Bragg} is a deep rejection notch centered at the design frequency \(f_0 = 150\) THz.
-At this frequency, the transmittance drops below \(10^{-3}\) (less than \(-30\) dB), confirming that the incident wave lies at the center of a photonic stopband.
-This spectral selectivity is the key to the Bragg Frequency Convertor's operation: the carrier \(f_0\) is blocked, while the sidebands \(f_{\pm1}\) can transmit freely.
-When temporal modulation is applied, energy from the carrier is converted to these sidebands, which then emerge at the output.
-Outside the stopband, the transmittance exhibits oscillations as a function of frequency.
-These oscillations arise from Fabry-Perot resonances within the finite-length grating.
-At frequencies where an integer number of half-wavelengths fits within the total structure length \(L = N\Lambda\), constructive interference enhances transmission, producing peaks that approach unity.
+We first characterize the passive Bragg grating.
+Figure~\ref{Fig:Bragg} shows its transmittance spectrum (\(N=8\) periods).
+A deep rejection notch at \(f_0=150\) THz (transmittance \(<10^{-3}\), \(<-30\) dB) confirms that the carrier lies at the center of a photonic stopband.
+This spectral selectivity is key, where the carrier is blocked while sidebands \(f_{\pm1}\) transmit freely.
+Outside the stopband, Fabry-Perot resonances from the finite-length grating produce transmission peaks approaching unity at frequencies where an integer number of half-wavelengths fit within \(L=N\Lambda\).